livepeer/docs/docs/intro.md

 We frequently update this documentation focusing on continuous improvement and very much appreciate and encourage your participation.

-> **Note** All documentation is editable via [GitHub](https://github.com/livepeer/livepeer-org/tree/master/docs).
+> **Note** All documentation is editable via [GitHub](https://github.com/livepeer/docs).
 If this is your first time working in the Livepeer repo, please check out the [contribution guide](/contributing/) for instructions.

+### How To Contribute

-### You can make suggestions and contribute content to the docs in the following ways:
+You can make suggestions and contribute content to the docs in the following ways:

 - ***"Edit this page"*** links are included at the bottom of each page and bring you to the document stored in our Github repository where you can edit directly in the document.

-- [File an issue](https://github.com/livepeer/docs) for us.
+- [File an issue](https://github.com/livepeer/docs/issues) for us.
 To avoid duplicates, we ask that you do a quick search of existing issues to see if any similar ones exist.

 - Come talk with us in our [Discord](https://discord.gg/uaPhtyrWsF) channel.